rust-ndarray/ndarray/README-quick-start.md

 More info checkout https://docs.rs/ndarray/latest/ndarray/struct.ArrayBase.html#arithmetic-operations

-Some operations have `_axis` appended on the function name that can take in `Axis` as parameters, such as `sum_axis`:
+Some operations have `_axis` appended to the function name: they generally take in a parameter of type `Axis` as one of their inputs, such as `sum_axis`:

 ```rust